 Last April, The Rhone Rangers recognized Robert Haas with the Rhone Rangers Lifetime Achievement Award, given for services to the American Rhone movement.
 It's just the second-ever lifetime achievement award that the organization has given out.
 Details » Video tribute from other California icons »

-You can also read our reports on the 2012 harvest in our Harvest Journal, read recent press we've received or our most recent newsletter, or browse an archive of past newsletters.
+You can also read our week-by-week reports on the 2016 harvest in our Harvest Journal, read recent press we've received or browse an archive of our newsletters.
 For the newest updates, visit the award-winning Tablas Creek Blog!
 Finally, we maintain a page on direct shipping news.

 Join us!
 We are busy locally and around the country with seminars, tastings and wine dinners.
 Read about all of these on our upcoming events page.

 Oct 20th-22nd, 2017